Facilitator Manual

 Groups can meet in different formats:

-• Hybrid: a mix of face-to-face and online.
+- Hybrid: a mix of face-to-face and online.
 If using this model, it works best when the whole group meets in the same format (all online, or all in person) to maintain connection.
+This maximizes opportunities for genuine connection between peers.